Pijukatel/actor-webpage-singer/README.md

 2. **Generate the lyrics**.
 We use the OpenAI API to rewrite the content into song lyrics.
 3. **Create the music**.
 The lyrics get turned into a full-blown song in your chosen genre using [TopMediai](https://www.topmediai.com/)

+Just a small warning - it can take up to 5 minutes to generate a song, so be patient!

 ## Why use this? 🤔

 - **For fun**.
 Turn your favorite website into a banger.